mpartel/usbmooc-scripts/README.markdown

 Usage: grow-image.sh [--img-only] <new_size>

 Grows the size of the image, and, unless `--img-only` is specified, the partition on it and the file system on the partition.
+The size should be given with a size suffix, e.g. "7G" for seven gigs.

 Requires ruby and parted 3.x.
 Must be run as root since it currently uses a loopback device to resize the FS.